 How can this problem be solved?
 You simply need to find an ethical real estate agent who isn’t “hooked” on the money coming from one specific lender.
 Before you legally engage with any real estate agent, simply ask this question: “Do you receive money from any specific mortgage broker or lender?”

 If the answer is “yes”, walk away and find someone else who will be just as interested in helping you save money on your mortgage as they are in finding you the house of your dreams.

 Every lender claims to have the tech to close your loan faster than you can say “mortgage transaction.”
 Can they really?
 And if they can, who is actually the winner of this perceived huge investment in technology?
 Do lenders make these massive investments purely for the consumer experience?

 Fact: The shorter your loan is in processing, the lower the likelihood you’ll shop around or be solicited by other lenders and brokers.

 Avoiding competition is a good thing for mortgage lenders and brokers, but not consumers.
 When millennials decide to not consider alternatives, voluntarily or involuntarily, the lender or broker wins.
 The government has been fighting to help consumers shop for years, instituting more robust disclosure time periods and new documents – but the tech industry has quickly outpaced any government intervention.

 Tech helps you shop too

 Fortunately, the digitization of mortgages has made mortgage shopping easier provided you can avoid the common pitfalls.

-Pitfall 1: Sharing your name, email and phone number with shopping sites who send it to multiple lenders.
+Pitfall 1: Sharing your name, email, and phone number with shopping sites that send it to multiple lenders.
 This will get you bombarded with calls and you’ll wish you never uttered the words mortgage.